Javier-Tan/discord_bot/README.md

 Each cog has a related "commands" file that provides the logic behind each implemented command, allowing for unit testing of each command.

+`__main__.py` contains the logic to add all cogs to the bot and bring the bot online when run.

 ## Testing
+Each command file has it's own testing file, and each command should be tested (expected result and expected exceptions)

 Run the tests through `python -m pytest tests/` or vscode's testing functionality

+## Deployment
+### Github actions
+Currently github actions only runs (and fails/passes according to) our unit tests.